The Earn-Out: A Common Feature of Agency Sales

 Business Asset Disposal Relief (BADR) and Earn-Outs

 BADR (formerly Entrepreneurs' Relief) is the single most valuable relief for agency founders selling their business.
-It reduces the CGT rate to 10% on qualifying gains, up to a lifetime limit of £1 million.
+It gives a reduced CGT rate on qualifying gains up to a lifetime limit of £1 million: 14% for disposals from 6 April 2025 to 5 April 2026, and 18% from 6 April 2026.

 To qualify for BADR on an earn-out, you must meet the conditions at the time of the original disposal.
 You need to have held at least 5% of the shares, been an officer or employee of the agency, and held both for at least two years before the sale.